-The PSHE curriculum at Studley Green Primary School has been developed in line with recommended themes identified in the ‘Wiltshire Children’s Charter for the Teaching of PSHE’, Learn 4 Life PSHE programme.
-We subscribe to The Corum Life Education SCARF programme, using their resources and lesson plans to enhance the delivery of our scheme of work.
-As a school we are working towards being fully compliant with the statutory requirements for the teaching of Health Education and Relationships Education as specified in the DfE’s New Curriculum document (July 2019) in September 2020.
+The PSHE curriculum at Studley Green Primary School has been developed in line with recommended themes identified in the ‘Wiltshire Children’s Charter for the Teaching of PSHE’.
+We subscribe to The Corum Life Education SCARF programme and to the PSHE Association, using a combination of resources and lesson plans to enhance the delivery of our scheme of work.
 The progression of themes across a two year scheme of work has been developed to provide a broad, up to date curriculum which never the less allows for adequate depth and flexibility to meet the needs of our pupils.

 World Street Food Market